plone/training/addons.rst

 PloneFormGen
 ------------

-There a various methods to create forms in Plone:
+Creating forms in Plone:

-* pure html in a view
+* pure: html and python in a view
-* z3c.form, formlib or in Python deform prgrammatically
+* framework: z3c.form, formlib, deform
-* PloneFormGen
+* ttw: Products.PloneFormGen

-PFG allow you to create great forms ttw.
-Let's write a registration-form for our conference
+Registration-form:

 * Add a object of the new type 'Form Folder' in the site-root.
 Call it "Registration"
 * Save and view the result